We encourage and facilitate active learning so our students can be competent, confident and independent learners.

 Meet the SI Leaders

-CHEM 121 Study Hacks: Using notecards and repetition.
+CHEM 122 Study Hacks: Using online flashcards and making/solving practice problems.

 Apply to be an SI Leader